masagrator/ReverseNX-Tool/README.md

 If you want to disable loading ReverseNX, press **ZR**.
 It will go to disabled mode.

-If you want to disable loading cheats on game boot in Atmosphere, press **ZL**.
+If you want to disable loading cheats on game boot in Atmosphere, press **ZL** (This option is hidden for other CFWs).

 # global